-Some of the factors that contribute to this evolution are age, childbearing, and hormone levels.
-There are no two women in the world who are the same, so the changes they go through are also unique.
+Still, everyone experiences these changes in weight, shape, and other physical traits.
+The body goes through evolution which is completely normal, and some of the factors that contribute to this evolution are age, childbearing, and hormone levels.
+There are no two women in the world who are the same, meaning that the changes they go through are also unique.

-This syndrome is an endocrine condition which appears as a result of an increased level of androgens, or male hormones in women.
+The polycystic ovary syndrome is an endocrine condition that is the result of an increased level of androgens, or male hormones in women.

 Abundant body hair